Please enter the information you want to find

 Overview

-We have developed a proprietary technology platform that rapidly degrades immunoglobulin G (IgG).
-This platform utilizes the world's leading low-immunogenic IgG-degrading enzyme, which, when administered intravenously, can completely clear pathogenic IgG in the plasma and tissues within just one hour.
+We have developed a proprietary technology platform capable of rapidly degrading immunoglobulin G (IgG).
+This platform employs a globally leading low-pre-existing antibody IgG-degrading enzyme, which, when administered intravenously, can completely eliminate total IgG from plasma and tissues.

-IgG is the one of the primary components in human serum, accounting for about 10-20% of the total protein.
-Normally, IgG protects the body from foreign pathogens.
-However, in certain pathological states, such as IgG-type multiple myeloma or autoimmune diseases including glomerulonephritis, Guillain-Barré syndrome, myasthenia gravis, etc., IgG is the cause of the disease.
+IgG is the main component of immunoglobulins in human serum, accounting for about 10-20% of total serum protein.
+Under normal conditions, IgG protects the body from foreign pathogens.
+However, in certain disease states, such as IgG-type multiple myeloma or autoimmune diseases caused by pathogenic IgG (e.g., Goodpasture syndrome, Guillain-Barré syndrome, myasthenia gravis), IgG becomes a pathogenic factor.

-Normal IgG can also hinder the life-saving treatment in acute medical needs.
-In allogeneic or xenogeneic organ transplants, IgG recognizes foreign histocompatibility antigens in the donor tissue, activating the immune system and leading to rejection.
-In gene therapy based on viral vectors, IgG may neutralize the vectors, rendering them ineffective.
+Even normal IgG can impede life-saving acute treatments for some patients.
+In allogeneic or xenogeneic organ transplants, IgG in the body recognizes non-self antigens in donor tissue, activating the immune system and leading to rejection.
+In gene therapy based on viral vectors, IgG can neutralize the vectors, rendering them ineffective.

-Phase I clinical trials have been conducted in New Zealand and China.
-It has already proven that almost all the IgG in the serum and tissues of the subjects was cleared within 1 to 2 hours after administration of Ricefidase.
-The enzymatically cleaved fragments cannot mediate pathological effects dependent on Fc, thus preventing and inhibiting adverse immune reactions such as complement activation, cell killing, and immune cell over-activation.
+Phase I clinical trials conducted in New Zealand and China have demonstrated that within 1 to 2 hours of Ricefidase administration, nearly all IgG in serum and tissues of the subjects was cleaved by the enzyme.
+The cleaved fragments are unable to mediate Fc-dependent pathological mechanisms, thereby preventing and inhibiting adverse immune reactions such as IgG-induced complement activation, cell killing, and cell activation.

-Compared to Imlifidase, which has a high level of pre-existing antibodies above 85% and is approved for marketing in Europe, Ricefidase has a lower percentage (<20%) of pre-existing antibodies in the body and is less immunogenic.
-It can be used in combination with immunosuppressants like MTX.
-Ricefidase can also be used to enlarge the treatment window, with broader potential indications, such as the treatment of autoimmune diseases requiring repeated administration, maintenance therapy after allergenic organ transplantation, gene therapy, and the treatment of IgG-type multiple myeloma.
+Compared to Imlifidase, which has a high pre-existing antibody rate of over 85% and is approved for use in Europe, Ricefidase has a lower pre-existing antibody rate of less than 20% and exhibits low immunogenicity.
+Therefore, it can be used in combination with immunosuppressants like methotrexate (MTX).
+Ricefidase also expands the treatment window and holds broader therapeutic potential for conditions such as autoimmune diseases requiring repeated administration, maintenance therapy post-sensitizing organ transplantation, gene therapy, and the treatment of IgG-type multiple myeloma.

 Overview

-Our manufacturing process adheres to current GMP standards, and the production scale during clinical trials meets the requirements for future commercialization.
+Our production process complies with current GMP requirements, and the production scale during clinical phases meets future commercialization needs.

 Cancer